Introduction

-To a numeric variables containing respondent-level utilities (also known as individual-level coefficients) derived from the Choice Model for each attribute level:
+And use it to create numeric variables containing respondent-level utilities (also known as individual-level coefficients) for each attribute level:

 Requirements

-- A document containing a Latent Class Analysis, Hierarchical Bayes or Ensemble Choice Model output created in Displayr.
+- A document containing a Latent Class Analysis or Hierarchical Bayes choice model or Ensemble Choice Model output created in Displayr.

 Method